stellio-hub/stellio-context-broker/docs/roadmap.md

 The following list of features is planned to be addressed in the short term, and incorporated in one upcoming release:

-- [In progress] Complete the requirements to become an approved full Generic Enabler
-- [In progress] Implement support for multi-typing (#641)
-- Align implementation of the aggregated temporal representation of entities with the version 1.4.1 of the NGSI-LD specification (#368)
+- [In progress] Align implementation of the aggregated temporal representation of entities with the version 1.4.1 of the NGSI-LD specification (#368)
+- Implement support for multi-tenants and scopes
 - Fix the currently [identified issues](https://github.com/stellio-hub/stellio-context-broker/issues?q=is%3Aissue+is%3Aopen+label%3Afix)

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

 - Implement full support for geospatial features (geo-queries on entities, GeoJSON rendering, ...)
-- Improve support for NGSI-LD Query Language
+- Implement full support for NGSI-LD Query Language (only partial support currently)
-- Implement support for multi-tenants and scopes

 ## Long term